The Human Truth Foundation

 Health:

 Thailand does relatively well in encouraging good health, compared to many other countries.
-Thailand does better than average in its immunizations take-up34, its food aid and health contributions and WHO compliance35, its average life expectancy12, its suicide rate36 and in its adolescent birth rate37 (but bad for Asia).
-Thailand still has work to do.
-Thailand does worse than average in its smoking rate38, its fertility rate15 and in its alcohol consumption rate39.
-The prevalence of overweight adults has increased by 14% during the past 40 years.
+Thailand does better than average in its immunizations take-up34, the prevalence of overweight adults35, its food aid and health contributions and WHO compliance36, its average life expectancy12, its suicide rate37 and in its adolescent birth rate38 (but high for Asia).
+But, things still need to improve in Thailand.
+Thailand does worse than average in its smoking rate39, its fertility rate15 and in its alcohol consumption rate40.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Thailand improved by +8.5yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
 Thailand is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
 Its peak fertility rate was 6.29 in 1963.

 Life Expectancy